 Television shows or movies that ridicule characters for being different can have an adverse affect on your children’s behavior, but also provide an excellent opportunity to teach your children acceptance of others.

-book purchase for a school or classroom of your choice?
+Sponsoring a bulk book purchase for a school

 Adults who see children struggling with bullying are often at a loss to know how to help.
 Have a peek at these tips from the United States department of health and human services site at www.stopbullyingnow.hrsa.gov for guidance.